ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 + Debian 10
 + MacOS Mojave and Catalina

-It is also available to the vast majority of operating systems that are supported by Docker, including Windows!
+Windows users can also run it by first installing the Windows Subsystem for Linux (https://learn.microsoft.com/en-us/windows/wsl/install) and a XServer such as GWSL, which can be installed through the Microsoft Store SHARPy is also available to the vast majority of operating systems that are supported by Docker

 __Required Distributions__

-+ Anaconda Python 3.7
++ Anaconda Python 3.10
 + GCC 6.0 or higher (recommended).
 C++ and Fortran.

 __Recommended Software__